-- 1. Student initiated recording

-- a.
-Audio recording- A student may make an audio recording of all or any portion of a class solely for the personal, educational use of the students enrolled in the course, but only if the professor:

-- 1. Gives express permission; and

-- 2. Notifies the students in the course that the class will be recorded. - b.
+- 1. Student initiated recording - a.
+Audio recording- A student may make an audio recording of all or any portion of a class solely for the personal, educational use of the students enrolled in the course, but only if the professor: - 1.
+Gives express permission; and - 2.
+Notifies the students in the course that the class will be recorded. - b.
 Video recording-Students may not make a video recording of a class or portion thereof. - c.
-Distribution of class recording-A student may not make a video recording of a class or portion thereof. - d.
+Distribution of class recording- A student may not distribute a recording of class or any portion thereof to anyone. - d.
 Accommodations-Nothing in this rule limits the right of a student with a disability to reasonable accommodations.